torvalds/linux/Documentation/networking/mctp.rst

 The first byte of the message buffer will contain the message type byte.
 If an integrity check follows the message, it will be included in the received buffer.

-The ``recv()`` system call behaves in a similar way, but does not provide a remote address to the application.
-Therefore, these are only useful if the remote address is already known, or the message does not require a reply.
+The ``recv()`` system call behaves in a similar way, but does analt provide a remote address to the application.
+Therefore, these are only useful if the remote address is already kanalwn, or the message does analt require a reply.

 Like the send calls, sockets will only receive responses to requests they have sent (TO=1) and may only respond (TO=0) to requests they have received.